 Creating Resilient Communities

 Over the past twenty years communities worldwide have experienced disaster events that have significantly impacted their society, economy, and culture.
 As populations grow, urban areas expand, and interconnectedness increases, the potential for a disaster event to have deeper and further-reaching consequences also increases.
-As a result, there is a need to implement measures that increase societal, economic, and cultural resilience—community resilience.
+As a result, there is a need to implement measures that increase resilience across the social, organizational, and infrastructural aspects of communities - community resilience.

 Resiliency is about the ability to plan and prepare for, absorb, recover from, and more successfully adapt to adverse events regardless of whether the subject is an individual or our society, a business or our economy, a single bridge or all critical infrastructure.

-We frame resilience in the built environment in four ways: (1) efficient disaster mitigation and recovery, (2) ensuring occupant mental and physical health and wellbeing, (3) improving building life cycles, and (4) creating a sustainable community.
+We frame resilience in four ways: (1) efficient disaster mitigation and recovery, (2) ensuring occupant mental and physical health and wellbeing, (3) improving building life cycles, and (4) creating a sustainable community.

-The International Code Council has several resources available to assist jurisdictions, manufacturers and the public with these building practices.
+The International Code Council has several resources available to assist jurisdictions, manufacturers and the public.
 For decades, ICC’s codes and standards have addressed resilient and energy-related issues and we remain committed to working with Member Jurisdictions and industry partners to bring the right building products and practices to market, labeling new homes and structures as more efficient, and spreading the word about the need for wiser resource usage and building resilient structures.
+The Alliance for National & Community Resilience (ANCR), a member of the ICC Family of Solutions, provides communities with resources to help them build off strong building codes to advance resilience across all aspects of the community.

 Creating a resilient nation requires diligent planning and innovative thinking.
 Incorporating new technologies in current building practices to achieve higher resiliency is exciting but can be expensive.
 Thankfully, effectively utilizing current codes and standards throughout all phases of the building’s lifecycle increases the efficacy of new building technologies and offers a cost effective path toward community stability during times of disaster.
 Resilience starts with strong, regularly updated, and properly implemented building codes.

-The Code Council ICC is a member of the FEMA Resilient National Partnership Network, a founding member of the U.S. Resiliency Council, a signatory to the Industry Statement on Resilience and a founding member of the Alliance for National & Community Resilience.
+The Code Council ICC is a member of the FEMA Resilient National Partnership Network, a founding member of the U.S. Resiliency Council, a signatory to the Industry Statement on Resilience.

 Building Codes: The Foundation for Resilience